 (2) Assurances that each STEM school will operate in compliance with this chapter and the provisions of the proposal as accepted by the committee;

-(3) Evidence that each school will offer a rigorous, diverse, integrated, and project-based curriculum to students in any of grades six through twelve, with the goal to prepare those students for college, the workforce, and citizenship, and that does all of the following:
+(3) Evidence that each school will offer a rigorous, diverse, integrated, and project-based curriculum to students in any of grades kindergarten through twelve, with the goal to prepare those students for college, the workforce, and citizenship, and that does all of the following:

 (a) Emphasizes the role of science, technology, engineering, and mathematics in promoting innovation and economic progress;